frconor-ebook/meditations/_posts/2025-11-17-heaven-and-vigilance.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 We're told in St. Luke, "Watch yourselves, or your hearts will be coarsened by debauchery and drunkenness and the cares of life, and that day will come upon you unexpectedly, like a trap.
 For it will come down on all those living on the face of the earth.
-Stay awake, praying at all times for the strength to survive all that is going to happen, and to hold your ground before the Son of man"(Luke 21:34-36).
+Stay awake, praying at all times for the strength to survive all that is going to happen, and to hold your ground before the Son of Man" (Luke 21:34-36).

 In the Book of Revelation, it says, "Then he showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb through the middle of the street of the city; also, on either side of the river, the tree of life with its twelve kinds of fruit ...
 There shall no more be anything accursed, but the throne of God and of the Lamb shall be in it, and his servants shall worship Him, and they shall see his face, and his name shall be on their foreheads" (Rev. 22:1-4).